Escape from Fort Bravo—William Holden, Eleanor Parker, John Forsyth, Richard Anderson, William Demarest, Polly Bergen (1953; Dir: John Sturges)

 The film is not without weaknesses: Eleanor Parker seems way too glitzy in dress and makeup for (a) the 19th century and especially for (b) a frontier post.
 She also doesn’t seem very Texan.
 The ending is abrupt and not entirely convincing, with the Apaches taking care of some of the difficult decisions.
 It would be good to see at least a little of how Roper and Carla work things out instead of just watching them ride into the sunset with Carla’s betrayal unresolved.
 Maybe a little more backstory on Carla would be interesting.
 But this is a good, watchable western.

 William Holden is the center of the movie and his flinty personality and determination make it work.
 The film came out the same year that Holden won the Best Actor Oscar for his performance in Billy Wilder’s Stalag 17.
 He’s equally good here.
 Eleanor Parker didn’t show up in westerns much.
-If you’d care for another look at her, this time in a colonial-period western, she plays an aw-shucks-type backwoods female after mountain man Robert Taylor in Many Rivers to Cross (1955).
+If you’d care for another look at her, this time in a colonial-period western, she plays an aw-shucks-type backwoods female who is after mountain man Robert Taylor in Many Rivers to Cross (1955).